 Team signs six players from the state of Utah.

 The Utes have consistently been towards the top of the league in several pitching categories.
-Last season Utah surrendered just 13 home runs to rank second in the league in fewest home runs allowed.
+Utah ranked third in the Pac-12 in fewest walks allowed and was second in pickoffs in 2014.
+In 2013, Utah surrendered just 13 home runs to rank second in the league in fewest home runs allowed.
 The Utes tied for third in the Pac-12 in pickoffs in 2012.
 Utah led the conference in fewest hits, doubles and home runs allowed in 2011.
 In 2010, Utah led the conference in fewest walks, hits and home runs allowed.
 The team finished second in opposing batting average and saves, behind only College World Series participant TCU.
 Utah set a school record for strikeouts en route to winning the MWC Tournament in 2009.

 Crawford previously spent two seasons as associate head coach at Yavapai College where the Roughriders were 41-16-1 in 2008.
 They climbed to as high as No. 9 in the national polls, and won their league with a 30-8 mark.
-Crawford's pitching staff was one of six schools in the 13-team league with an earned-run average below 4.00 (3.81).
-Yavapai was fourth in the conference strikeouts (393).
+Yavapai was fourth in the conference in strikeouts (393).

 From 2002-05, Crawford was the pitching coach and recruiting coordinator at Cochise College in Douglas, Ariz.
 He helped the Apaches to a pair of second-place league finishes (2004, 2005), and the 2005 pitching staff had the lowest earned-run average in the conference (2.66).
 As CC recruiting coordinator, he saw three of his four recruiting classes play for a regional championship.
 Before that he worked two seasons at Pima College in Tucson, Ariz.